-My Road Trip To Goa – A place that is undoubtedly the heartthrob of every travel enthusiast merely desires any introduction.
+Hyderabad To Goa Road Trip – A place that is undoubtedly the heartthrob of every travel enthusiast merely desires any introduction.
 Not only popular for its unbelievable beaches but for its wonderful architectural styles, lip-smacking seafood as well as its Feni along with the cheap liquor and petrol.

-A place that urges you to visit again and again, took my heart too and just to add a little more spunk to our trip we opted for the road trip this time.
+A place that urges you to visit again and again took my heart too, and just to add a little more spunk to our trip we opted for the road trip this time.
 To begin with, there are mainly 3 routes that can be opted for a road journey from Hyderabad to Goa.
-Out of which, first 2 routes are the preferred ones as takes less time.
+Out of which, the first 2 routes are the preferred ones as taking less time.

 - Hyderabad – Zaheerbad – Gulbarga – Bagalkot – Belgaum – Mollem – Goa.
 Ideally, this route also takes nearly 14 hours to reach Goa, covering a distance of 680 km and thus we had chosen this route.
-However, due to some wrong turns and late night travelling, it took us almost 16 – 17 hours to reach our destination.
-This route has some amazing historical marvels to flaunt which includes Gulbarga fort, Buddha Vihar and Badami caves to name a few.
+However, due to some wrong turns and late-night traveling, it took us almost 16 – 17 hours to reach our destination.
+This route has some amazing historical marvels to flaunt which include Gulbarga fort, Buddha Vihar, and Badami caves to name a few.

 BEGINNING OF OUR ROADTRIP

-It was the month of April and we (me and my husband) had 4-5 days unexpected holidays in our hand.
-With absolute no mood to miss this golden opportunity, we decided to go for a road trip to the most happening Goa.
+It was the month of April and we (me and my husband) had 4-5 days of unexpected holidays in our hands.
+With absolutely no mood to miss this golden opportunity, we decided to go for a road trip to the most happening Goa.

 So, while not giving a reconsideration, we packed our bag within the night and with some homely cooked breakfast and tea in the flask, began our road trip to Goa.
 Inspired by the “Dil Chahta Hai” movie casts, we also wanted to have a third friend in the car so took along our dear friend GPS.